-Make the most of your degree course and work experience opportunities to build up your portfolio and forge a career in the fashion industry
+Make the most of your degree and work experience opportunities to build up your portfolio and get yourself known in the fashion world

 Jobs directly related to your degree include: